rystanley/genepopedit/README.md

 ### Conversion using PGDspider <a name="funcpgd"/>

 We have developed an _R_ interface for PGDspider <http://www.cmpg.unibe.ch/software/PGDSpider/>.
-This function will enable R to interact with PGDspider to convert among file formats not included in **genpopedit** conversion functions.
+This function will enable R to interact with PGDspider to convert among file formats not included in **genepopedit** conversion functions.
 Currently this is best accomplished using the .spid files generated by PGDspider to define the conversion process.
 Once a .spid file is created, **genepopedit** can continue to convert files provided the conversion parameters in the .spid file match those required for the conversion.
 This program will require installation of PGDspider. [_See installation instructions here_](#pgdinstall)

 #### PGDspideR.R
 * call conversion tools of pgdSpider through R